 If a report is not resolved informally, RUSM will conduct a live hearing.
-Live hearings are facilitated by designated Decision-Maker.
+Live hearings are facilitated by a designated Decision-Maker.
 The Decision Maker will be selected by the Office of Equity and Access.
 The Decision-Maker consists of a panel of no fewer than three (3) members, designated from the hearing panel.

 Cross-examination during the live hearing will be conducted directly, orally, and in real time by the party's advisor and not by a party personally.
-The Decision-Maker will permit each party's advisor to ask the other party and any witnesses all relevant questions and follow-up questions, including those challenging credibility.
-Only relevant cross-examination and other questions may be asked of a party or witness.
-Before a Complainant, Respondent, or witness answers a cross-examination or other question, the Decision-Maker must first determine whether the question is relevant and explain to the party's advisor asking cross-examination questions any decision to exclude a question as not relevant.
+The Decision-Maker will permit each party's advisor to ask the other party and any witnesses all relevant questions and follow-up questions, including that challenge credibility.
+Only relevant cross-examination questions (as well as other questions deemed pertinent at the discretion of the Decision-Maker) may be asked of a party or witness.
+Before a Complainant, Respondent, or witness answers a cross-examination question, the Decision-Maker must first determine whether the question is relevant and explain to the party's advisor asking cross-examination questions any decision to exclude a question as not relevant.